 Q & A session with a professional director, following the theatre company visit

-A presentation workshop on how to gain professional performing work today (from professional and working actors and directors)
+A Presentation workshop on how to gain professional directing work today

 Equity Membership (payable to Equity)

 Opportunities for Professional Head-shots with Award Winning and Agency Approved Photographers from London and Edinburgh